Battle of Bunker Hill: Aftermath

 Colonial losses were about 450 in total, of whom 140 were killed.
 Most of the colonial losses came during the withdrawal.
 Major Andrew McClary was technically the highest ranking colonial officer to die in the battle; he was hit by cannon fire on Charlestown Neck, the last person to be killed in the battle.
 He was later commemorated by the dedication of Fort McClary in Kittery, Maine.
-A serious loss to the Patriot cause, however, was the death of Dr. Joseph Warren.
+A serious loss to the Patriot cause, however, was the death of Joseph Warren.
 He was the President of Massachusetts' Provincial Congress, and he had been appointed a Major General on June 14.
 His commission had not yet taken effect when he served as a volunteer private three days later at Bunker Hill.
 Only 30 men were captured by the British, most of them with grievous wounds; 20 died while held prisoner.
 The colonials also lost numerous shovels and other entrenching tools, as well as five out of the six cannons that they had brought to the peninsula.